fairhive-labs/docs/whitepaper/what.md

 <figure><img src=".gitbook/assets/PoLN - mentors.jpg" alt="" width="375"><figcaption></figcaption></figure>

-Mentors are professionals with vast experience in their respective fields.&#x20;
+Mentors are professionals with vast experience in their respective fields.

-They support contractors by providing advice, sharing knowledge, and overseeing the quality of the contractor's work.&#x20;
+They support contractors by providing advice, sharing knowledge, and overseeing the quality of the contractor's work.

 Mentors also play a crucial role in performing technical assessments to ensure that:

-* &#x20;project standards are met and exceeded,
+* project standards are met and exceeded,
 * the community continues to grow in its proficiency.

+{% hint style="success" %}
+#### **Advantages:**

+* [x] Knowledge sharing
+* [x] Continuous professional development
+* [x] Reputation building
+* [x] Financial rewards
+* [x] Community contribution
+{% endhint %}

 ### **Contractor**

 <figure><img src=".gitbook/assets/PoLN - contractors.jpg" alt="" width="375"><figcaption></figcaption></figure>

-Previously referred to as talents, contractors are vetted experts who perform the tasks set by the initiators.&#x20;
+Previously referred to as talents, contractors are vetted experts who perform the tasks set by the initiators.

 They possess the technical know-how and skills to execute projects and are a critical driving force behind the completion of the tasks at hand.